 Endless Variety Of Ideas

 What’s probably the most exciting about Motif Investing is the endless amount of ideas you can invest in.
 There are so many ideas to choose from, which can be sorted by popularity, performance, industry, brands you know, megatrends, current events, cultural, fixed income, target date, dividends, and asset allocation.
 It’s incredible.
 The risk is that the investor gets overwhelmed and wants to buy everything.
+One of my favorite trends is buying real estate in the heartland of America if you’re looking for diversification and yield.

 Here is a snapshot.